The Pacific Coast Highway is up there with the most beautiful drives in the world.

 Note: This post contains affiliate links, which earn me a small commission at no extra cost to you if you make a purchase using one of these links.
 Thank you for supporting this free content!

-San Diego is one of my favorite cities in California, and if I couldn’t live in San Francisco (the biggest city near my hometown), I think there’s a really good chance I’d end up in San Diego.
+San Diego is one of my favorite cities in California, and if I didn’t live in the Bay Area, I think there’s a really good chance I’d end up in San Diego.

 It’s right by beautiful beaches, you can find some of the best Mexican food in California (considering that it’s literally 15 miles from the U.S.-Mexico border), and the weather in San Diego is nothing short of spectacular.